-- Principles, practices, methods, and techniques of code violation investigation and compliance. - Methods and procedures used in code compliance, including citation issuance procedures, methods used to obtain various types of inspection warrants, and principles used to prepare legal documents. - Practices for documenting inspections and correcting violations. - Applicable Federal, State, and local laws, codes, and regulations including administrative and departmental policies. - Legal descriptions and boundary maps of real property and legal terminology as used in code compliance. - Occupational hazards and standard safety practices necessary in the area of animal services. - Principles of record keeping and reporting. - Modern office practices, methods, and computer equipment. - Computer applications related to the work. - English usage, grammar, spelling, vocabulary, and punctuation. - Techniques for dealing with and solving the problems presented by a variety of individuals from various socio-economic, cultural and ethnic backgrounds, in person and over the telephone. - Techniques for providing a high level of customer service to public and Town staff, in person and over the telephone.
+- > Principles, practices, methods, and techniques of code violation investigation and compliance. - Methods and procedures used in code compliance including citation issuance procedures, methods used to obtain various types of inspection warrants, and principles used to prepare legal documents. - Practices for documenting inspections and correcting violations. - Applicable Federal, State, and local laws, codes, and regulations including administrative and departmental policies. - Legal descriptions and boundary maps of real property and legal terminology as used in code compliance. - > Occupational hazards and standard safety practices necessary in the area of animal services. - > Techniques and practices of public speaking and making presentations before small groups. - Principles of record keeping and reporting. - Modern office practices, methods, and computer equipment. - Computer applications related to the work. - English usage, grammar, spelling, vocabulary, and punctuation. - Techniques for dealing with and solving the problems presented by a variety of individuals from various socio-economic, cultural and ethnic backgrounds, in person and over the telephone. - Techniques for providing a high level of customer service to public and Town staff, in person and over the telephone.